Image Handling

 NameError: name 'img_hr' is not defined

-We use resize to downsample the image:
+method to downsample the

 PYTHON